tofsjonas/react-bootstrap-hooks-alert/README.md

 ## Customizing

-These components will follow the styling from react-bootstrap, so if you make changes there, they will be reflected here.
+These components will follow the styling from **react-bootstrap**, so if you make changes there, they will be reflected here.

 ### CSS

-The css in Alert.css is just to make the container fixed, and add some animation:
+The css in `Alert.css` is just to make the container fixed, and add some animation:

 ``` css
 .alert-outlet {